 Since the beginning of the conflict with the self-proclaimed Islamic State of Iraq and the Levant (ISIL) in 2014 and the flood of Syrian refugees and internally displaced Iraqis, PIN moved its focus to the north, helping more than 550,024 people in need of assistance.
-Over 82,227 were given aid in 2020 alone.

 The scope of our outreach has had to adapt to the ever-changing situation in Iraq as well as to the needs of those most vulnerable.
 We responded to the emergency resulting from the conflict with the so-called Islamic State by providing crucial items, such as food, water, hygiene products, and in winter warm clothes, blankets, and stoves for heating.

 Life is slowly returning to normal since the fall of the armed group.
 Schools have re-opened and people are returning to their homes that had been occupied.
 Nevertheless, the country will continue to battle the socio-economic consequences of armed conflict for many years to come.

 Currently, our team focuses its efforts on education, livelihoods, water, sanitation and hygiene; and renewable energies in the governorates of Nineveh, Salah Al-Din and Kirkuk with the country’s main office located in Erbil as well as in the capital, Baghdad.